tenet-ac-za/safire.ac.za-website/content/safire/publications/saml-primer.md

 tags:
   - technical
   - saml2
+keywords:
+  - SAML2
+  - SAML primer
+  - introduction
+  - lesson
 ---

 This document intends to be a quick primer on SAML for those who want to get on with the rest of their todo list.

 SAML seems big and scary, because it has a lot of decisions and moving parts.
 But the reality is that many of these decisions have already been made for you, and you don't need to know about the moving parts to make it work for you.
-Thus this document attempts to distill out the most important bits.
-Purists will probably tell you it massively over-simplifies things :-).
+Thus this primer attempts to distill out the most important bits in a way that's easy to skim.
 <!--more-->

+Purists will probably tell you it massively over-simplifies things.
+That's exactly what it sets out to do ;-).

-## SAML?
+## 1. SAML?

 SAML is the **Security Assertion Markup Language**, a security framework and open standard defined by [OASIS](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=security).

 As a framework, there are many ways to deploy SAML --- but the only one that matters here is the [web browser single sign-on profile](https://en.wikipedia.org/wiki/SAML_2.0#Web_Browser_SSO_Profile) (**WebSSO**).
 Within WebSSO, there are many options one can choose.
-However the research & education community has pre-defined many of them in the [inter-operable SAML2 profile](https://saml2int.org/) (**SAML2int**).
+However the research & education community has pre-defined many of them in the [interoperable SAML2 profile](https://saml2int.org/) (**SAML2int**).
 This is the subset of SAML most universities need to worry about, and that this document refers to.

-## SAML vs Shibboleth
+## 2. SAML vs Shibboleth

 These days the terms "SAML" and "Shibboleth" are used interchangeably and mean the same thing.
 The former is more correct, because people are typically referring to SAML 2.0.
 Confusingly Shibboleth is both a precursor to the first version of SAML and also a [vendor of SAML software](http://shibboleth.net/).
 Use "SAML2" to avoid ambiguity and to keep the purists happy.
 Use "Shibboleth" when you talk to library information providers, since they're still catching up.

-## What SAML does
+## 3. What SAML does

 Stripped to the bare essentials, a SAML transaction consists of three parts: